maciej-zieba/maciej-zieba.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to My Website!"
+title: "Welcome to My Website! 👋"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Welcome to My Website! 👋

 I'm Maciej, an applied mathematician with a passion for solving practical problems using mathematical theories and concepts.
 Currently in my second year of doctoral school at the Pedagogical University of Cracow under the supervision of [Tomasz Szemberg](https://szemberg.up.krakow.pl).
 I am continuously expanding my knowledge in this field.